Cannabis in the United States: Polling

 Gallup began polling the public as to the issue of legalizing cannabis in 1969; in that year 12% were in favor.
-The 2017 Gallup poll showed a record high of 64% in favor of legalizing cannabis, including a majority of Republicans for the first time.
+Since then, support for legalization has gradually increased.
+The 2017 Gallup poll showed a record high of 64% in favor of legalizing cannabis.
 In 2018, the same poll increased to an all-new high of 68%, showing that the great majority of Americans favored legalizing recreational marijuana.
+Polling shows greater support for marijuana when the "medical" label is used.

 According to a 2013 survey by Pew Research Center, a majority of Americans favored complete or partial legalization of cannabis.
-The survey showed 52% of respondents support cannabis legalization and 45% do not.
+The survey showed 52% of respondents supported cannabis legalization and 45% did not.
 College graduates' support increased from 39% to 52% in just three years, the support of self-identified conservative Republicans (a group not traditionally supportive of cannabis legalization) had increased to nearly 30%, and bipartisan support had increased across the board.
 The 2018 version of the poll showed public support had increased to 61%.

+Democrats and independents have been more supportive of cannabis legalization in the 21st century.
+In Gallup polling, majorities of Democrats and independents expressed support for legalization in the early 2010s while a majority of Republicans supported legalization in 2017.
+Since 2023, support among Republicans for legalization has plummeted to 40%.

 Attitudes regarding marijuana regulation changed as some states (Colorado, Washington, Oregon, Maine, and Alaska) passed their own laws legalizing marijuana for recreational use.
 According to a Gallup Poll published in December 2012, 64% of Americans believe the federal government should not intervene in these states.

 A 2018 study in Social Science Research found that the main determinants of these changes in attitudes toward marijuana regulation since the 1990s were a decline in perception of the riskiness of marijuana, changes in media framing of marijuana, a decline in overall punitiveness, and a decrease in religious affiliation.

+In 2018, reflecting the increased growth of support for cannabis legalization, Gallup's annual poll showed that 66% of Americans supported legalization, including 78% of people aged 18 to 34, 75% of Democrats, 71% of Independents, 65% of people aged 35 to 54, 59% of people over 55, 53% of Republicans, and at least 65% support in the East, South, Midwest, and West.

-Marijuana legalization polled as very popular in 2019 according to three major national polls.
+Cannabis legalization polled as very popular in 2019 according to three major national polls.

+In 2023, a Gallup poll indicated that 70% of adults in the United States support the legalization of cannabis.